CU-CSCI3308-Fall2023/VentureVibes/README.md

 --------------------------------------------------------------

-How to run locally: Clone this repository, make sure docker is up and running, type "docker compose up" into the terminal => server should be running on localhost.
+How to run locally: Clone this repository, make sure docker is up and running, change directory into Project folder, type "docker compose up" into the terminal => server should be running on localhost.

 How to run the tests: docker compose up, the tests will then show within the terminal.